High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 In particular, we denote the resulting approximations by $\tilde V_{t+1}$ and describe our linear approximation between the neighboring discretized gridpoints $s_i, s_{i+1} \in G$ as follows:

 for $s_{i} \leq s_t \leq s_{i+1}$.
 More sophisticated interpolations, taking into account, for example, the curvature of the value function (given by the buy and sell price stacks), could potentially enhance the precision of our optimization.
-However, since such approaches would be computationally more costly and the obvious choices such as quadratic interpolations or cubic splines did not show any improvements in our numerical experiments, we remain with the linear approximation above.
+However, since such approaches would be computationally more costly and the obvious choices, such as quadratic interpolations or cubic splines, did not show any improvements in our numerical experiments, we remain with the linear approximation above.

 Once we have obtained $\tilde V_T$, we can solve the problem that defines $V_{T-1}$ with $V_T$ replaced by $\tilde V_{T}$.
 We then repeat the process until we have obtained the approximations $\tilde V_t$ of all the value functions.
 Note that, in principle, $G$ can be chosen independently for every $t$ and can also change between various solutions of the intrinsic problem.
 For the sake of simplicity, we keep the grid constant, i.e. $G_{t^*,t} \equiv G$.
+Thus our DP's computational complexity grows linearly as $\mathcal{O}(\frac{|T|\cdot |G|}{\kappa})$.

 Algorithm \ref{alg:DP_RI_algo} displays an overview of one such dynamic program solution run of the intrinsic problem at time $t^*$, where $\Xc_t$ is the set of all possible actions $k_t$ as defined in equation \eqref{eq:intrinsic_dp}.